pgRouting/workshop/docs/basic/pedestrian.rst

-The assignment of the vertices identifiers on the source and target columns may be different, the exercises will use the identifiers value assigned by ``oms2pgrouting``
+The assignment of the vertices identifiers on the source and target columns may be different, the exercises will use the identifiers value assigned by ``osm2pgrouting``

-For the workshop, some locations near of the FOSS4G event are going to be used.
+For the workshop, some locations near the FOSS4G event are going to be used.
 These locations are within this area |osm_map_link|

 * |osmid_1| |place_1|